unstoppablecarl/downsync/src/markdown/downsync-rules.md

 <div class="row">
 <div class="col-md-6">

-Some abilities describe **Placing** a Unit or Ping within X".
+Some abilities describe **Placing** a Unit, Sub-Unit, or Ping within X".
 **Placing** is different from moving it does not suffer terrain movement penalties and does not require a clear path.
-When **Placing** a Multi-Base Unit, Place each Infantry Base anywhere within X" of its current position and within 6" of every other Infantry Base in the Unit.
+When **Placing** a Multi-Base Unit, Place each Sub-Unit anywhere within X" of its current position and within 6" of every other Sub-Unit in the Unit.
 After **Placing** a Unit/Ping it must not overlap any other Units/Pings or impassible terrain.
-Only infantry Units may be **Placed** within buildings.
+Only Sub-Unit may be **Placed** within buildings.
 When a Unit or Ping is **Placed** it may not be placed within 2" of an enemy Ping.

 </div>